 - Do women have to be more qualified to do the same job as a man?

 Below are statistics from three areas which will be explored further to contextualise some of the reasons why the progress towards equity between the sexes is stalled.

 36% of people believe that a woman should be held wholly or partly responsible for being sexually assaulted or raped if they were drunk and 26% believe this if they were in public wearing ‘sexy’ or revealing clothes (Figures relate to England and Wales only.
 Home Office, 2009, Violence against women opinion polling).

-Society continues to perpetuate a culture of control over women’s bodies by expecting them to act, speak, behave, respond and dress in specific ways.
-It is not uncommon for office or social banter to target women who dress differently.
+Socio-cultural, economic and political institutions/structures/frameworks continue to perpetuate a culture of control over women’s bodies by expecting them to act, speak, behave, respond and dress in specific ways.
+It is not uncommon for office or social banter to target women who dress differently or do not fit into traditional stereotypes of what it means to be a woman in a workplace.
 There are hardly any reports of similar banter or issues about male attire.
 Women and men continue to put more emphasis on a woman’s personal appearance and family life than their educational, workplace or personal achievements.

 Exploitation of women in the workplace